Not-have/micro-tools/packages-template/template-vue-mobile/README.md

-# demo-vue
+# template-vue-mobile

-This template should help get you started developing with Vue 3 in Vite.
+A template for developing mobile applications with Vue 3 in Vite.